bateman/tpscanner-cli/README.md

 make run ...
 ```

+### Note

+By default, running the script with browser in `headless` mode is disabled.
+In my tests, I've noticed that headless mode causes the server to display captchas, thus making the script scraping process to fail.

 ## Output

+When the `--console` option is enabled, the script outputs to the console
+the results in form of tables.

-The script outputs a spreadsheet named `results_<current_datetime>.xlsx` with the sorted list of items and the best cumulative deals.
+When the `--excel` option is enabled, the script creates a spreadsheet named `results_<current_datetime>.xlsx` with the sorted list of items and the best cumulative deals.

+## Configuration

+You can configure the script by editing the file `config/config.ini`.
+At the moment, you can configure:

+- `sleep_rate_limit = 5`: Too aggressive scraping will cause the server to show captchas.
+By default, the script will wait 5 secs. in between each item's offer scraping.
+- `output_dir = results`: The output directory where to store the Excel output file.
+By default, it is set to the `results/` subfolder in the current working directory.

 ## License